Tragedy in Kenya | Pictures | Reuters

 Tragedy in Kenya

-A woman reacts after seeing her son who was rescued from the Garissa University attack in Nairobi, Kenya April 4, 2015, following Thursday's seige by gunmen in their campus in Garissa.
-REUTERS/Thomas Mukoya

-A man looks through a window of Garissa morgue at bodies of suspected Garissa University College attackers, April 4, 2015.
-REUTERS/Goran Tomasevic

-A relative carries a picture of a student killed in Thursday's attack by gunmen, at the Chiromo Mortuary in Nairobi April 6, 2015.
-REUTERS/Thomas Mukoya
+A relative of a victim is carried by Red Cross staff as bodies of students killed in Thursday's attack by gunmen, arrive at the Chiromo Mortuary in Nairobi, Kenyan, April 3, 2015.
+REUTERS/Stringer

+A relative of a victim is assisted by Red Cross staff as bodies of students killed on Thursday's attack by gunmen, arrive at the Chiromo Mortuary in Nairobi, April 3, 2015.
+REUTERS/Stringer

 Mortuary attendants assisted by Red Cross staff push bodies of the students killed in Thursday's attack by gunmen into the Chiromo Mortuary in Nairobi April 3, 2015.
 REUTERS/Herman Kariuki